Movatterモバイル変換

 Visitors

-Tantalus (Ancient Greek:ΤάνταλοςTántalos), also calledAtys, was aGreek mythological figure, most famous for his punishment inTartarus: for revealing many secrets of the gods and for trying to trick them into eating his son, he was made to stand in a pool of water beneath a fruit tree with low branches, with the fruit ever eluding his grasp, and the water always receding before he could take a drink.
+Tantalus (Ancient Greek:ΤάνταλοςTántalos), also calledAtys, was aGreek mythological figure, most famous for his punishment inTartarus: for either revealing many secrets of the gods, for stealingambrosia from them, or for trying to trick them into eating his son, he was made to stand in a pool of water beneath a fruit tree with low branches, with the fruit ever eluding his grasp, and the water always receding before he could take a drink.
+This punishment, although the best-known today, was a more unusual detail in surviving early Greek sources, where variants including a stone suspended above his head are more commonly recorded.[1]

 Etymology